-8. DECISION MAKING
+9. DECISION MAKING

-- 8.1 The Statutory Safeguarding Partners (SSP) and the Independent Scrutineer/Chair are responsible for deciding whether the criteria meet the threshold for a SAR and must consider the referral within 5 working days of being notified. - 8.2 If the SSP agree the case fulfils the criteria for a SAR, a review panel will be convened within 15 working days.
-The Business Unit will request chronologies/multi-agency information within 7-10 working days of the decision. - 8.3 The review panel will take place within 15 working days of the decision by the SSP to hold a review and the panel should be provided with written reports or chronologies from the key agencies involved (see Appendix 3 for chronology template).
-Representatives from other relevant agencies may also be asked to attend the panel, to help clarify the circumstances of the case. - 8.4 If the SSP determine that a case does not meet the criteria for a SAR, the SSP should consider whether there may be the potential for single or multi-agency learning (which falls below the threshold required for a SAR) or whether practice issues have been highlighted.
+- 9.1 The Statutory Safeguarding Partners (SSP) and the Independent Scrutineer/Chair are responsible for deciding whether the criteria meet the threshold for a SAR and must consider the referral within 5 working days of being notified. - 9.2 If the SSP agree the case fulfils the criteria for a SAR, a review panel will be convened within 15 working days.
+The Business Unit will request chronologies/multi-agency information within 7-10 working days of the decision. - 9.3 The review panel will take place within 15 working days of the decision by the SSP to hold a review and the panel should be provided with written reports or chronologies from the key agencies involved (see Appendix 2 for chronology template).
+Representatives from other relevant agencies may also be asked to attend the panel, to help clarify the circumstances of the case. - 9.4 If the SSP determine that a case does not meet the criteria for a SAR, the SSP should consider whether there may be the potential for a discretionary SAR or single or multi-agency learning (which falls below

+- the threshold required for a SAR) or whether practice issues have been highlighted.
 In these circumstances the SSP should refer the case to the Learning and Development Group Chair.
-This process will be supported and monitored by the Learning and Development Group. - 8.6 If the Statutory Safeguarding Partners determine that a case does not meet the criteria for a SAR and that there are no single or multi-agency practice issues to be considered, no further action will be taken. - 8.7 Whatever the decision of the Statutory Safeguarding Partners, the rationale will be recorded and shared with the Learning and Development Group.
+This process will be supported and monitored by the Learning and Development Group. - 9.6 If the Statutory Safeguarding Partners determine that a case does not meet the criteria for a SAR/discretionary SAR and that there are no single or multi-agency practice issues to be considered, no further action will be taken. - 9.7 Whatever the decision of the Statutory Safeguarding Partners, the rationale will be recorded and shared with the Learning and Development Group and the referrer.

-9. THE REVIEW PANEL
+10. THE REVIEW PANEL